EXCLUSIVE-Tesla to run reduced output in Shanghai in January, plan shows

 Like other automakers, Tesla has also faced a downturn in demand in China, the world's largest auto market.
 Earlier this month, Tesla offered an additional incentive for buyers taking possession of vehicles in December.
 The company has cut prices for Model 3 and Model Y cars by up to 9% in China, in addition to a subsidy for insurance costs.

+Brokerage China Merchants Bank International (CMBI) said in a report issued on Tuesday that Tesla average daily retail sales in China from Dec.
+1 through Dec.
+25 were down 28% from a year earlier.
+It said Tesla recorded 36,533 retail sales in China from Dec.
+1 through Dec.
+25.

+The brokerage, which tracks week-by-week retail auto sales data in China as a snapshot of demand, said industry-wide sales were up almost 15% by the same metric through Dec.
+25. It said average daily sales for BYD 002594.SZ, Tesla's larger electric vehicle rival in China, were up 93% in that period.

-The Shanghai factory, the most important manufacturing hub for Elon Musk's electric vehicle company, kept normal operations during the last week of December last year and took a three-day break for Chinese New Year.
+Tesla's Shanghai factory, the most important manufacturing hub for Musk's electric vehicle company, kept normal operations during the last week of December last year and took a three-day break for Chinese New Year.

 The Jan.
 21 to Jan.
 27 period in 2023 is a public holiday in China for Chinese New Year.